s-carmack/carmack-portfolio/README.md

 # carmack-portfolio
-My public portfolio for Telling Stories with Data at Carnegie Mellon University
+Welcome to my public portfolio for Telling Stories with Data class at Carnegie Mellon University.

 # About me
 Hi everyone!
 My name is Shun-Sho Carmack (she/her/hers) and I am a second year candidate for the Master of Arts Management program at Carnegie Mellon Univeresity.
 I also have a BFA in Studio Arts, a BA in Journalism & Communications, and a MS in Library and Information Science.